-The bill conditions employment upon (1) completion of a criminal records check and (2) registration with the Department.
-The veteran must submit the criminal records check to the Department.
-The Department must enroll the veteran in the retained applicant fingerprint database (RAPBACK) in the same manner as a teacher who receives an educator license.
+The bill conditions employment upon completion of a criminal records check, after which the veteran must submit the criminal records check to and register with the Department.
+The Department must then enroll the veteran in the retained applicant fingerprint database (RAPBACK) in the same manner it would for a licensed teacher.

-The Department cannot accept the application of a veteran who has pleaded guilty to, been found guilty of, or been convicted of any offenses prescribed under continuing law that precludes employment in K-12 schools.
+The Department cannot accept the application of a veteran who has pleaded guilty to, been found guilty of, or been convicted of any offenses prescribed under continuing law that preclude employment in K-12 schools.
 If the Department receives notification through RAPBACK of the arrest or conviction of a veteran employed as an unlicensed teacher, it must notify the employing district or school.
 The Department also may take any disciplinary action authorized under law against the veteran as if the veteran were a licensed educator.2